srl23/calculator/README.md

 # calculator
-a basic calculator program created in JavaScript
+A basic calculator program created in JavaScript that will support addition, subtraction, multiplication, division, and exponents to start.
+Perhaps more will follow.